miker-bice/john-wick-codex-prototype/README.md

 ## Roadmap

-- Nake the website functional
+- Make the website functional
 - Integrate with Django as the back-end